mackerelio/documents/content/api-docs/entry/aws-integration.md

 Only one or the other of <i>`excludedMetrics`</i> and <i>`includedMetrics`</i> will be returned for each AWS integration settings across all services.

-With EC2 and RDS, the following additional keys are configured.
+With EC2, RDS and ElastiCache, the following additional keys are configured.

 | KEY                   | TYPE              | DESCRIPTION                              |
 | --------              | ------            | -----------                              |